 Year 4 Learning Objectives Key vocabulary

-Autun nn 2
+Autumn 1

 History: Local History - Highgate Cemetery To identify when and where Highgate Cemetery opened.
 (NC - develop a chronologically secure knowledge and understanding of British, local History).
 To compare the lives of rich and poor Victorian children.
 (NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
 To research the history of Highgate Cemetery.
 (NC - address and devise historical questions about change, cause, similarity, difference and significance).
 To understand different symbolisms on memorials.
 (NC - understand how our knowledge of the past is constructed from a range of sources).
 To explore the lives of people buried at Highgate Cemetery.
 (NC - develop a chronologically secure knowledge and understanding of British, local and world history).
 To record descriptions and findings based on a visit to Highgate Cemetery.
 (NC - establish clear narratives within and across the periods they study).
-To understand how and why conservation of Highgate Cemetery is being carried out.
-(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
 Cemetery, graveyard, burial, coffin, catacomb, vault, monument, sarcophagus, chest tomb, mausoleum, columbarium, conservation, East, West, Highgate, erosion, monument, Egyptian Avenue, headstone, London Cemetery Company.
-Karl Marx Tom Sayers Elizabeth Jackson Claudia Jones Queen Victoria National Curriculum Key words: chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+Karl Marx Tom Sayers Elizabeth Jackson Claudia Jones Queen Victoria National Curriculum Key words : chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
 NC - Use a wide range of vocabulary and develop the appropriate use of historical terms.

-Spring 2 History: Roman Britain To understand the reasons why the Romans wanted to invade and settle in Britain.
+To understand how and why conservation of Highgate Cemetery is being carried out.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+Sprin g 2 History: Roman Britain To understand the reasons why the Romans wanted to invade and settle in Britain.
 (NC - develop a chronologically secure knowledge and understanding of British history).
 To understand why the Romans were able to defeat the Celts.
 (NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
 To be able to reach a valid conclusion about the life of a Roman soldier on Hadrian's Wall.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information) To be able to reach a valid conclusion about the life of a Roman soldier on Hadrian's Wall.
 (NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information) To be able to reach a valid conclusion on whether Roman roads were a positive development.
 (NC - note connections, contrasts and trends over time and construct informed responses that involve thoughtful selection and organisation of relevant historical information).
 To use evidence to decide which of the Roman developments has the greatest significance today.
 (NC - address and devise historical questions about change, cause, similarity, difference and significance).
 To use evidence to re-enact experiences in the Roman army.
 (NC - understand how our knowledge of the past is constructed from a range of sources and establish clear narratives within and across the periods). invade, invasion, conquer, republic, empire, emperor, status, glory, barbaric, legacy, resistance, primary evidence, interpretations, conquer, client kings, centurion, tablet, Picts, heritage, forts, garrisons, camber, groma, impact, transport system, positive, negative, significant, representation, interpretation, legions, legionaries, auxiliaries, testudo, centurion.
-Julius Caesar Claudius Boudica Septimius Severus National Curriculum Key words: chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+Julius Caesar Claudius Boudica Septimius Severus National Curriculum Key words : chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
 NC - Use a wide range of vocabulary and develop the appropriate use of historical terms.
-Summ ner 1 History: The To identify reasons why the Ancient Egyptians are considered a successful civilisation.
-(NC - study the achievements of the earliest civilisations).
-To understand the types of evidence that can be used to ancient, civilisation, fertile, shaduf, irrigation, achievement, hieroglyph, archaeologists, cartouche, antiquities, scribes, society, seals, sarcophagus, excavation, inscription, papyrus, mummification, role, achievement, hierarchy, priest, farmer, agriculture, scribe, pharaoh, archaeobotanical, pyramid.
+Summ er 1 History: The Ancient Egyptians To identify reasons why the Ancient Egyptians are considered a successful civilisation. ancient, civilisation, fertile, shaduf, irrigation, achievement, hieroglyph, archaeologists, cartouche, antiquities, scribes, society, seals, sarcophagus,